asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

 ```

 Overall, these subgraphs represent a comprehensive approach to maintaining and updating the YAML files related to maintainers and TSC members, ensuring that new maintainers are onboarded effectively, and keeping the Emeritus.yaml file up to date.
-This approach involves a range of workflows and automated processes to streamline these tasks and ensure they are completed efficiently andaccurately.
-By implementing this approach, the team can manage these tasks more effectively and focus on other important aspects of software development and website maintenance.
+This approach involves a range of workflows and automated processes to streamline these tasks.

 ### Workflows